-NOTE: While representations and warranties that are not qualified with either "to the best of seller's knowledge" or "to the best of seller's actual knowledge" are preferable, either of these knowledge qualifiers is acceptable to comply with Standard 18.
+NOTE: While representations and warranties that are not qualified with either "to the best of seller's knowledge" or "to the best of seller's actual knowledge" are preferable, either of these knowledge qualifiers is acceptable in conforming to this Standard.

-The Auditor shall review the purchase agreements that were entered into within the dates of the Audit Period to determine whether representations and warranties consistent with this Certification Standard were included.
-If the representations and warranties described in this Certification Standard are missing in the purchase agreement, the Auditor shall note which representations and warranties are missing and the Certified Company's documented explanation for the lack of those representations and warranties.
-Provided that the Certified Company used commercially reasonable efforts to include the representations and warranties in the purchase agreement and documented the reason for their absence, the failure to obtain representations and warranties in the purchase agreement shall not be a basis for a violation of this Certification Standard.
+The Auditor shall review the purchase and sale agreements that were entered into within the dates of the Audit Period to determine whether representations and warranties consistent with this Certification Standard were included.
+If the representations and warranties described in this Certification Standard are missing in the purchase or sale agreement, the Auditor shall note which representations and warranties are missing and the Certified Company's documented explanation for the lack of those representations and warranties.
+Provided that the Certified Company used commercially reasonable efforts to include the representations and warranties in the purchase or sale agreement and documented the reason for their absence, the failure to obtain representations and warranties in the agreement shall not be a basis for a violation of this Certification Standard.

-Standard # 20 - Resale
+Standard # 20 - Sale Restrictions

-Standard: A Debt Buying Company shall not sell any consumer accounts:
+A Certified Company shall not sell any consumer accounts: